nivi2407/Payment_Gateway_Integration/README.md

 ## TASK-3 PAYMENT GATEWAY INTEGRATION

-#### A simple website is created where the payement in integrated.
+Simple website where payment gateway is integrated.
-#### There will be a simple donote button on homepage.On clicking the button payment is made using credit card,net banking etc.
+There will be a simple donate button on homepage where the user will land on payment page.User can select the amount to be paid and the payment type.eg.credit card,Paypal,etc
-#### Once the payement is done,the invoice containing the amount is generated and email will be sent to the user about payment
+Once payment is done and invoice will be generated and email sent to user for payment received.The invoice will show the amount.
-#### Html,css,js and razorpay are used to build the website